How to Survive Travel to India as a Beginner, What to Eat & Drink, Scams to Avoid & Everything Else You Need to Know

 152) Incessant staring.
 It doesn’t seem to be rude to stare in India.
 You will find it can be overwhelming at times but the main thing is to ignore it.
 Sometimes I pretend I’m a celebrity and then it’s more of a novelty than a problem.

 153) Lying or bending the truth.
 It may be due to communication difficulties, but it seems that often Indians don’t have a problem with lying.
 Whether it’s a taxi driver or a shop owner – there’s a good chance they will bend the truth or lie if it helps them make a sale.
+I suggest you try to get informed beforehand and ask the right questions, ones that can’t be simply answered by “yes”.

 154) Expect to see spitting.
 A lot of men use chewing tobacco (known as “paan”) which means there can be a lot of spitting on the street.
+Many women also don’t have a problem spitting when they need to.

 155) Littering and trash are ubiquitous across India.
 It is yet to be understood that littering is a bad thing and so the streets act as open trash cans.
 The trash then piles up and the solution is normally to set it (mostly plastic) on fire.
+This is why I always bring a dust mask to help me breathe!

 Cultural Do’s & Don’ts